s7manth/tp/docs/UserGuide.md

 Example:

-Let the initial state of the list contain these 3 people: Alex, Bernice, Charlotte.
+Let the initial state of the list contain these 3 students: Alex, Bernice, Charlotte.
 ![Initial State](images/undocommandUG/initial_state.png)

 After `delete 1`, we will delete Alex and the list will not have Alex anymore.